 Pros and Cons of Self-Serve Advertising Platforms

 These days, marketing is for the masses.
 We’ve seen more advertising techniques available through traditional marketing.
-And the rise of social media platforms means there are more opportunities for businesses and organizations to reach their target audiences.
+And the rise of self-serve advertising platforms means there are more opportunities for businesses and organizations to reach their target audiences.

 There are plenty of reasons why advertisers would choose self-serve options – the ease and scalability make it the obvious choice for small start-ups and large corporations alike.
 However, in some cases, digital and traditional media buys facilitated through publishers, media outlets or specialized media buyers are a better option to maximize ad dollars.

 Facebook and Instagram are the largest, and arguably most influential, self-serve advertising platforms – Facebook alone has 2.65 billion monthly active users.
-Not only do these platforms have a large audience base, but they also have a wide selection of targeting options, making it possible to target by location, age and gender, along with more advanced criteria such as purchase behavior or connections to pages, apps and events.
+Not only do these platforms have a large audience base, but they also have a wide selection of targeting options, making it possible to target by location, age, and gender, along with more advanced criteria such as purchase behavior or connections to pages, apps, and events.
+Ultimately, utilizing Facebook as a self-serve advertising platform is efficient due to the app’s relatively quick process of purchasing ad space, while providing you with precise user demographics because of its diverse and abundant active users.

 Enjoy low barrier to entry.